maxwellmattryan/PersonalWebsite/api/README.md

     - `POST     /api/shop/customers`
         - Creates and saves a new customer to the database
         - 201
+    - `POST     /api/shop/customers/help`
+        - Sends email to customer with URLs to download purchased products
+        - 200
     - `GET      /api/shop/products`
         - Retrieves list of all products in the database
         - 200